iamkirankumaryadav/Portfolio/SECURITY.md

 ## Reporting a Vulnerability

-This Website is monitored by me, any kind of misuse or download of data is tracked and will be reported under the GitHub Security Policy.
+Website is monitored under the GitHub Security Policy, any kind of misuse or download of data will be tracked and reported.